-  It is always important to seek prompt diagnosis and treatment of arthritis, as well as any other associated conditions, in order to prevent joint damage, which can lead to physical disability.
+It is always important to seek prompt diagnosis and treatment of arthritis, as well as any other associated conditions.
+Early intervention helps to prevent joint damage, which can lead to physical disability.
 Arthritis treatment will vary, depending on the type of arthritis, but generally may include:

 - Occupational or physical therapy